 Where the need for personal support has been identified, the Club will admit the personal assistant free of charge on the understanding that they are providing a service to the disabled supporter to enable them to access matchday facilities.
 You will be entitled to a free personal assistant if you're in receipt of middle to higher rate disability allowance.
 Proof may be required but for full details please contact us on 01923 223 023.

-Access for visiting supporters: A minimum of 1,750 tickets for League games will be made available to visiting Clubs.
-We currently have dispensation from The Football Association and The Football League - whilst our stadium redevelopment is taking place - to provide 2,318 tickets for FA Cup and League Cup games which equates to 14% of capacity.
+Access for visiting supporters: A minimum of 1,900 tickets for League games will be made available to visiting Clubs.
+We currently have dispensation from The Football Association and The Football League - whilst our stadium redevelopment is taking place - to provide 2,318 tickets for FA Cup and League Cup games which equates to 14 per cent of capacity.

 Prices for visiting supporters will not be higher than those charged to home supporters for comparable areas of Vicarage Road – the only exception being regional or national ticket offers in line with Football League approval.
 Watford will abide by Football League rules governing the allocation and pricing of tickets to visiting Clubs.